Feyerabend/ABC80/BEFORE.md

 > Seven-S will be the new weapon to fight the computer giants like IBM, Honeywell-Bull, CDC etc.

-Maybe a bit ironic is the cirumstance that DIAB (as the company later was called), was bought in 1991 by Bull, later in 1994 denationalized.[^bull]
+Maybe a bit ironic is the cirumstance that DIAB Data AB (as the company later was called), was bought in 1991 by Bull, later i 1994 denationalized in France.[^bull]

 The functions of the computer is described such as it could be used for word processing, data collection, as a terminal,